gjbex/Python-software-engineering/source-code/code-testing/README.md

 What is it?
 -----------
-1. `constant_db.py`: implements a class that creates a database containing constants (mathematical or fysical), and defines a number of methods to query it.
+1. `constant_db.py`: implements a class that creates a database containing constants (mathematical or physical), and defines a number of methods to query it.
 1. `constant_db_test.py`: `unittest.TestCase` extension that implements a
     number of tests for the database.
 The database is set up in the